 How is your website funded?

-The development of this website was funded in part by a Community Investment grant from the Canadian Internet Registration Authority (CIRA).
+The early development of this website was funded in 2014 by a Community Investment grant from the Canadian Internet Registration Authority (CIRA).
 CIRA manages the .CA top-level domain, Canada’s online identifier, on behalf of all Canadians.
 A Member-driven organization, CIRA also facilitates the development of a better Internet for all Canadians, and represents the .CA registry internationally.

 How did you make this website?